codeaudit/website/README.md

 127.0.0.1 0xproject.dev
 ```

-Clone the [0x contracts repo](https://github.com/0xProject/contracts) into the same parent directory as this project.
+Clone the [0x contracts repo](https://github.com/0xProject/contracts) into the same parent directory as this project has been created.

 Install dependencies: